Mircea-MMXXI/azapy/docs/ConstW_th_doc.md

 format: `png`, `pdf`, `svg`, etc. For more details see the `mathplotlib` documentation for `savefig`.
 The default is `None`.

-*Returns:* `pd.DataFrame` containing the time-series included in the plot.
+*Returns:* `pandas.DataFrame` containing the time-series included in the plot.

 [TOP](#TOP)